Prag8855/aab/content/guides/german-work-visa.md

 You must get an appointment at the *[[Ausländerbehörde]]*.
 Do this as soon as you can, because it's really hard to find an appointment.[^47] In Berlin, your appointment can be weeks or months in the future.
 The appointment is free.
 You only pay if you get the residence permit.

 In Berlin, you must go to the Friedrich-Krause-Ufer *[[Ausländerbehörde]]*.[^28] You can [book your appointment here](https://formular.berlin.de/jfs/findform?shortname=OTVBerlin&formtecid=4&areashortname=LABO&termin=1&dienstleister=121885&anliegen[]=305304&herkunft=1).
-If you are applying for the Blue Card, you must go to the Keplerstraße *Ausländerbehörde*.[^48] You can also [go in person](/guides/berlin-auslanderbehorde-same-day-appointment#in-person) or [send your documents by email](/guides/berlin-auslanderbehorde-same-day-appointment#by-email).
+If you are applying for the Blue Card, you must go to the Keplerstraße *Ausländerbehörde*.[^48]

+If you can't find an *Ausländerbehörde* appointment online, you can [apply by email](/guides/berlin-auslanderbehorde-same-day-appointment#by-email).

 {% include "blocks/appointmentLink/_applyResidencePermit.html" %}

 **[How to get an Ausländerbehörde appointment in Berlin ➞](/guides/berlin-auslanderbehorde-same-day-appointment)**

-If your current visa expires soon, there are ways to stay in Germany until you get your freelance visa.
+If your current visa expires soon, there are ways to stay in Germany until you get your work visa.

 **[How to get an Ausländerbehörde appointment ➞ If your visa expires soon](/guides/berlin-auslanderbehorde-same-day-appointment#if-your-visa-expires-soon)**